JohnLaTwC/Shared/Presentations/Quote compilation by JohnLaTwC.md

 What’s more important: the journey or the destination?
 The company.

-Wisdom cannot be imparted – it always sounds like foolishness.
+"Wisdom cannot be imparted – it always sounds like foolishness." - Siddhartha

 Knowledge can be imparted but not wisdom.